invertase/react-native-firebase/docs/auth/social-auth.md

 Upon successful sign-in, any [`onAuthStateChanged`](/auth/usage#listening-to-authentication-state) listeners will trigger with the new authentication state of the user.

-Apple also requires that the app revoke the `Sign in with Apple` token when the user chooses to delete there account.
+Apple also requires that the app revoke the `Sign in with Apple` token when the user chooses to delete their account.
 This can be accomplished with the `revokeToken` API.

 ```js
 import auth from '@react-native-firebase/auth';